Last updated on February 6th, 2024

 01. Use An accessibility Scanner

-The first step in making your website WCAG-compliant is to use an accessibility scanner to identify any issues that need to be addressed.
-There are many accessibility scanners available, both free and paid, and each has its features and capabilities.
+The first step in making your website WCAG-compliant is to use a website accessibility checker to identify any issues that need to be addressed.
+There are many accessibility scanners available, both free and paid, and each has its specific features and capabilities.
 Some popular accessibility scanners include Web AIM’s WAVE, Axe, and Lighthouse.

 02. Identify and Fix Accessibility Issues